DoctorWkt/SubC/2_Lexical_Analysis.md

 | ASXOR | \^ | ELSE | else | STRLIT | *"string"* | | |
 | ASLSHIFT | =<< | ENUM | enum | STRUCT | struct | | |

-The first column and a third contain the operators in C such as `+=`, `>>` etc. Then, in columns two and three you can see the keywords such as `continue`, `if`, `while` etc. There are also the structural tokens such as parentheses, square brackets and curly braces.
-Finally, in the last column, you can see the C pre-processor directives such as `#include` and `#ifdef`.
+The first Token column and some of the second Token column contain the operators in C such as `+=`, `>>` etc. Then, in Token columns two and three you can see the keywords such as `continue`, `if`, `while` etc. There are also the structural tokens such as parentheses, square brackets and curly braces.
+Finally, in the last Token column, you can see the C pre-processor directives such as `#include` and `#ifdef`.